16003Pieu/Pieu/README.md

 gunzip fort.14.gz
 ```

-Alternatively, you can clone the data from github from from local desktop cmd.
+Alternatively, you can clone the data from GitHub from your local desktop command line.
-You have to have github installed in your desktop from the [site for windows](https://git-scm.com/downloads/win)
+You have to have GitHub installed on your desktop from the [site for Windows](https://git-scm.com/downloads/win)

 ```bash
 git clone https://github.com/waterinstitute/adcirc-subgrid.git
 ```
-For the first time you would have to input your git user id and password.
+For the first time, you would have to input your git user id and password.

-There should be 3 tif files:
+There should be 3 TIF files:
+0. 2021_CCAP_J1139301_4326.tif
+  This is a land use map from the 2021 Community Climate Action Plan (CCAP) near Houston, Texas.
+  This file is in Geographic Co-ordinates WGS 1984 (EPSG:4326), which, when projected, would have a cell size of ~30m.
-0. 2021_CCAP_J1139301_4326.tif --> Landuse file to be used in both runs
+  The file will be used in both runs.
 ![Screenshot](images/landcover.png)
+Fig 1: 2021 CCAP land use map of Houston, Texas
+1. galveston_13_mhw_20072.TIF:
-1. galveston_13_mhw_20072.TIF  --> digital elevation model for one section of the region
+  Digital elevation model (DEM) for one section of the Houston, Texas region.
+It's also in WGS 1984 with 1/9th Arc resolution.

+3. galveston_13_mhw_20072.TIF:
-2. galveston_13_mhw_20072.TIF  --> digital elevation model for another section of the region
+  Digital elevation model for second section of the Houston, Texas region.
+It's also in WGS 1984 with 1/9th Arc resolution.
 ![Screenshot](images/dem1_2.png)
+Fig 2: The 1/9th Arc resolution DEM 1 and 2